NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 This can for instance be used to build a water quality model on top of a hydrology model.

-The `@exclude` note can be used to omit certain declarations in the extended model.
+The `@exclude` note can be used to omit certain declarations in the model you extend.
 For instance,

 ```python
 extend("some_model.txt") @exclude(a : compartment, b : quantity)
 ```

-will omit any declaration of a compartment with identifier `a` and quantity with identifier `b` in the extended model.
+will omit any declaration of a compartment with identifier `a` and quantity with identifier `b` in the `some_model.txt` model.

 Since the extended model typically relies on all the entities it declares, this is mostly used if you extend two models that declare the same entites, to avoid conflict.
-It can also be used to e.g. replace what ODE `solver` is used.
+It can also be used to e.g. replace what ODE `solver` is used by the model or change other details like index set distributions of compartments.

 ## compartment, property, quantity